inoas/gleam-cake/README.md

 # wait a few seconds until everything is ready
 # if you run gleam test too early, it will crash
 gleam test
-# or instead of gleam test, run:
-# gleam test -- --glacier
-# ...for incremental testing
 ```

 ### Helper commands